rohithegde/rohithegde.github.com/_posts/2022-01-11-az-700-certification-preparation.md

 ## The AZ-700 exam

-- **It was an exam of 1 hour 50 min with 51 questions and passing score of 70%**.
+- **It was an exam of 1 hour 50 min with 51 questions and you need 70% to pass**.
 - I felt a bit stressed cause the length of the questions were a lot and it took me a while to understand the context before answering the questions.
 51 questions in 110 minutes ie around 2 min for each question isnt easy !
 - It took me 55 minutes to complete 25 questions.
 Very different from the above practice tests.
 - There werent many theoretical questions.
 The exam had a lot of practical questions in which you are given a scenario and expected to recommend a solution or answer a point to show that you understood it well.
 So definitely not something you can complete in a jiffy.
-- The final 10 questions were 2 cases studies which had a lot of content to go through.
+- The final 10 questions involved 2 case studies which had a lot of content to read.
 I had 30 min left.
-It took me 15 min each to complete each case study.
+It took me 15 min to complete each case study.
 The questions were such that I had to re-visit multiple tabs to understand the chain of details around the specific resource.
 - I submitted the exam with a few seconds to spare.
 - I had flagged around 7 questions whose answer I wasnt sure of.
 Needed bit more time to read the question better.
 But wasnt able to review them again due to time constraints.
 - I had to fill a survey on myself and nature of the exam after this (no impact on the exam results).
-- I immediately received the congratulatory message page for clearing the exam along with the details of my performance.
-I got 80%.
+- I immediately received the congratulatory message page for clearing the exam along with the details of my performance. **I got 80%.**

 The certificate and transcript section of the Microsoft Learning dashboard were updated in 30 minutes.